Urban Salt River

 Normally a perennial river, the Salt River below Tempe Town Lake is now dry except for the spring run-off and summer monsoons.

-Picture of salts on Salt River
+Photo of calcium and magnesium salts on Salt River

 Calcium and magnesium salts are visible in the streambed after the water carrying them in solution evaporated quickly near the Rio Salado Audubon Center.

-Picture of Rio Salado Audubon Center
+Photo of Rio Salado Audubon Center river park

 The Rio Salado Audubon Center is a 600-acre park in the Salt River corridor.
 The water for the park is provided from nearby canals and wells on the property.